Corryong's 150 Year Timeline

 Bushfires

-The destructive 2019/20 bushfires swept through the district burning down many homes and sheds and closely threatened the town
+The destructive 2019/20 bushfires swept through the district, burning down many homes and sheds in the Upper Murray and closely threatening the town.

 Covid 19 Pandemic shuts down the town.